 The Engineering in Society Program's Communications Hub (Hub) offers in-person and online appointments designed to provide specialized support for Viterbi’s Ph.D. students' writing, speaking, and other communications-based skills and tasks.
 All Hub appointments are conducted by experienced Viterbi faculty in technical communication.
 The range of communication efforts that are supported include:

 - Writing: journal and conference articles, dissertations, proposal and fellowship applications, career documents, collaborative/multidisciplinary efforts, and industry-related communications

 - Speaking: conference presentations, dissertation defenses, qualifying exam presentations, job talks, poster presentations, and small group presentations

-The writing consultant isn’t your only resource for help with writing!
+Additional support is available!
 All USC students can visit the USC Writing Center, located in THH 321.
 For more information on consultation times, workshop information, and other services, visit the Writing Center’s website.